At a glance

 What is being tested?

 Coagulation factors are proteins that are essential for blood clot formation.
-Produced by the liver, the coagulation factors are released into the bloodstream when an injury occurs and are activated in a step by step process called the coagulation cascade.
-This cascade has two branches: if the damage is to tissue the body responds by activating the extrinsic pathway.
-If the injury is to a blood vessel wall, the intrinsic pathway is activated.
+Produced by the liver or blood vessels, the coagulation factors are continuously released into the bloodstream.
+When an injury occurs these factors are activated in a step by step process called the coagulation cascade.
+This cascade has two branches: when damage occurs to tissue, the body responds by activating the extrinsic pathway followed by the intrinsic pathway.
 Each of these pathways utilises different coagulation factors but both come together to complete the clotting process in the common pathway.

-Normally, by the end of the common pathway soluble fibrinogen (factor I) has been changed into insoluble fibrin threads.
-These threads have been crosslinked to make a fibrin net and stabilised at the injury site.
-They adhere there, along with aggregated cell fragments called platelets, to form a stable blood clot.
+Normally, by the end of the common pathway soluble fibrinogen (factor I) has been changed into insoluble fibrin threads which form a mesh-like structure.
+The fibrin mesh along with aggregated cell fragments called platelets, forms a stable blood clot.
+Blood clots are red in colour because red cells are caught in the mesh.
 This barrier prevents additional blood loss and remains in place until the area has healed.
 When the clot is no longer needed other factors are activated to dissolve and remove it.

 Deficiencies in coagulation factors may be acquired or inherited, mild or severe, permanent or temporary.
-Those that are inherited are rare and tend to involve only one factor, which may be absent, deficient or dysfunctional.
+Those that are inherited are rare and tend to involve only one factor, which may be partly or completly deficient or not functioning correctly.
 Haemophilia A and B are the most common examples of inherited disorders.
+Haemophilia A is a defect or deficiency of Factor VIII and Haemophilia B is a defect or deficiency of Factor IX.
 They are X-linked deficiencies (located on an X chromosome) of Factors VIII and IX that occur almost exclusively in men (women are usually asymptomatic ).
-Other inherited factor deficiencies, not associated with the X chromosome, are found equally in both men and women.
+Other inherited factor deficiencies are not associated with the X chromosome and are much rarer than Haemophilia A and B.

 The severity of experienced by a patient with an inherited factor deficiency depends on which factor is involved, how much of it is available and whether or not it is functioning normally.
 Symptoms may vary from episode to episode, from a minor prolonged nosebleed to severe recurrent bleeding into areas such as the joints.
 While a patient may not have trouble with a small puncture or cut, a surgery, dental procedure, or trauma could put them into a bleeding crisis.
 Those with severe factor deficiencies may have their first bleeding episode very early, for example a male infant with a Factor VIII deficiency may bleed excessively after circumcision.
 On the other hand, patients with mild bleeding disorders may experience few symptoms and may discover their deficiency as an adult - after a surgical procedure or trauma, or during a screening that includes a PT or aPTT test.